Ph.D., Princeton University, 1969 (Program in History and Philosophy of Science).

 Office: Edmund J. Cain Hall (EJCH) 108F.

-History and philosophy of science; science, technology, society; epistemology; philosophy of mind (cognitive scientific aspects).
+History and philosophy of science; science, technology, society; epistemology; philosophy of mind (cognitive scientific aspects), pragmatism.

-NIckles is the editor of Scientific Discovery, Logic and Rationality and of Scientific Discovery: Case Studies (both Reidel, 1980), Thomas Kuhn (Cambridge University Press, 2003), coeditor, with Joke Meheus, of Models of Discovery and Creativity (Springer, 2009), coeditor with Léna Soler, Emiliano Trizio, and William C. Wimsatt, of Characterizing the Robustness of Science: After the Practice Turn in Philosophy of Science (Springer, 2013); and coeditor with Emliano Ippoliti and Fabio Sterpetti, of Models and Logic in Science (in press).
+NIckles is the editor of Scientific Discovery, Logic and Rationality and of Scientific Discovery: Case Studies (both Reidel, 1980); Thomas Kuhn (Cambridge University Press, 2003); coeditor, with Joke Meheus, of Models of Discovery and Creativity (Springer, 2009), coeditor with Léna Soler, Emiliano Trizio, and William C. Wimsatt, of Characterizing the Robustness of Science: After the Practice Turn in Philosophy of Science (Springer, 2013); and coeditor with Emliano Ippoliti and Fabio Sterpetti, of Models and Logic in Science (in press).
 He has recent and forthcoming publications in several journals, books, and encyclopedias.
-He is one of two dozen science studies people featured in How to Take the Naturalistic Turn, edited by the late Werner Callebaut (University of Chicago, 1993).
+Tom is one of two dozen science studies people featured in How to Take the Naturalistic Turn, edited by the late Werner Callebaut (University of Chicago, 1993).

-Nickles is an external member of the graduate faculty of the University of Catania, Italy, where he was recently involved in a project funded by the European Union concerning the role of university scientific research in improving economic innovation.
+Nickles has served as an external member of the graduate faculty of the University of Catania, Italy, where he was recently involved in a project funded by the European Union concerning the role of university scientific research in improving economic innovation.
 He is also a member of a research group at the Archive Poincaré at Nancy 2 University in France.
 He is a fellow of the American Association for the Advancement of Science (the world's largest scientific organization) and recently served as chair of its Section L: History & Philosophy of Science.
 Nickles has received several National Science Foundation research grants and has been a member of several grants panels at NSF. .

-Professor Nickles was Nevada Professor of the Year in 2009 (Carnegie Foundation for the Advancement of Teaching)
+Professor Nickles was named Nevada Professor of the Year in 2009 by the Carnegie Foundation for the Advancement of Teaching.